koenbuyens/securityheaders/README.md

 - "ALLOW-FROM": only allow a specific origin in which this page be framed.

 The tool validates the following:
-- **Configure a X-Frame-Options header**: has the header been used.
 - **Avoid using allow-from** as it allows rendering from other domains.
 Note that this might be ok and thus need to be manually verified.

 ## XContentTypeOptions